RemitzSoftware/FEInterview/README.md

 * Table view is fine.
 * Make an "API call" to the `GET#/reports/clients` endpoint to retrieve data
     * Just use the mock data provided in `data.json` file.
+    * Bonus: Use `axios-mock-adapter` library to make API calls to: `https://api.example.com/reports/clients` and have it return the contents of `data.json`
 * In report show:
     * Client name
     * Total customers